Guide to Squam Lake | New Hampshire Getaway

 Sweeping lake views and luxury details define this 1904 English manor set on just a bit more than a dozen pristine acres.
 There are 24 rooms and suites to choose from (among them a private cottage), and many are outfitted with fireplaces and/or Jacuzzis and private decks.
 On-site dining options abound, and there’s a spa for those needing an extra dose of relaxation.

 The Squam Lakes Association maintains three camping areas on Squam Lake, two of which are actually on islands (meaning campers have to paddle themselves over).
 Moon Island has two campsites with tent platforms and one without.
-Bowman Island has three campsites with tent platforms and one without, plus a rustic rental cabin for up to eight people.
+Bowman Island has three campsites with tent platforms and one without.
 In Chamberlain Reynolds Memorial Forest, located in Center Harbor, the association has three campsites with tent platforms and two without.

 Photo Credit : Cathryn McCann